- Read our review guidelines

 Reasons Why You Should Take A Backpack When Fishing

-A backpack can be as essential a part of a fishing trip as a rod can be.
+A spacious backpack can be as essential a part of a fishing trip as a rod can be.
 Not only will they store your fishing gear but they will keep all your other items safe.
 Some may even have reflective strips so that you can increase your visibility, which is handy for kayak fishing.

-When taking a pack with you on a fishing trip you’ll be able to store a lot more gear in it than if you were simply wearing a fishing vest.
-With the larger compartments in a fishing backpack there will be room for your tackle boxes as well as your lunch and snacks, because we all know fishing requires patience so you might be out there a while.
+When taking a pack with you on a fishing or hunting trip you’ll be able to store a lot more gear in it than if you were simply wearing a fishing vest.
+With the larger compartments in a fishing backpack there will be room for your tackle boxes, utility trays as well as your lunch and snacks, because we all know fishing requires patience so you might be out there a while.

-Many backpacks have designated pockets to keep your sunglasses safe and waterproof compartments for your valuables, so that you can keep your gear protected.
+Most backpacks have designated pockets to keep your sunglasses safe and waterproof compartments for your valuables, so that you can keep your gear protected.

-Wearing a backpack to fish means you have all your gear close to hand but you still have the use of both hands to, well....erm.... fish!
+Wearing a backpack to fish means you have all your gear close to hand but you still have the use of both hands to, well….erm…. catch fish!
 The weight of your gear is distributed across your back and shoulders, so it may be more comfortable to wear than a fishing vest.